jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Meeting-Document.md

 2.	 click **OK**.
 2.3.12	 Download Center
-Users can download meeting client installation packages and common toolkits Select “Support > Download Center” to display the interface as shown in the figure.
+Users can download meeting client installation packages and common toolkits Select "Support > Download Center" to display the interface as shown in the figure.
 Description:
 Mobile installation package: packages respectively for IOS system and Android system, which can be downloaded locally or by QR code scanning.
 Meetings can be held anytime and anywhere with a mobile client.
 Windows installation package: please click **Download Now** in the meeting client to download